 - This next step is a little tricky so make sure you take your time!
 Take the top corners and pull them out and down.
 Fold them along the inside diagonal creases, as shown below to make square flaps Then repeat for the other side.

 - Pull out the top right and left corners, fold each one over to the side and press flat.

 - Your origami windmill is now completely folded.
 Place your pushpin into the center, and into your dowel or straw, making sure that the pinwheel is secured, but loose enough to still spin.
 The wheel should easily spin in the breeze.
 Take it outside and see for yourself!

 When you're done, you'll have a homemade, patriotic whirligig that you and your child can use to celebrate the holiday!
-You can make as many of these as you would like, in red and blue, so that everyone at your Fourth of July party has one of their own!
+You can make as many of these as you would like, in red and blue, so that everyone at your patriotic party has one of their own!